andrewchambers/EncryptedBackupShootout/encrypted-backup-shootout.md

 |restic restore|146.098 s|
 </details>

-Interestingly, the introduction of the network pushed tar ahead of bupstash for backup restoration - this is something I am very interesting in investigating further.
+Interestingly, the introduction of the network pushed tar ahead of bupstash for backup restoration - this is something I am very interested in investigating further.

 ## Pruning an old backup